Coffee Table Centerpiece: Elevate Your Living Room Style

 Height:

-• Don’t have everything at the same level.
-Use a taller vase with flowers next to a lower tray with candles.
-This creates visual interest.
+• Use a tall vase with flowers next to a lower tray with candles

 Texture: